Bonilla Home Page

 Biology 399- Bacterial Group Behaviors

 I am fascinated by the ability of bacteria to survive in all types of environments.
 My research focuses on studying the response to environmental changes of the soil bacterium, Bacillus subtilis; that allow it to survive stressful conditions.
 B. subtilis is the model Gram positive organism because of its ease of genetic manipulation, sequenced genome and conservation with other pathogenic bacterial species.
 Bacteria, pathogenic and nonpathogenic, live in complex environments and must monitor their surroundings for nutrients, noxious chemicals, predators, etc. They accomplish this by using proteins that sense the environment (sensor proteins) and proteins that enact changes in gene expression (transcription factors) that alter the physiology of the cell to accommodate the changing conditions.
-I am interested in understanding the proteins involved in this bacterium’s stress responses at a molecular level using a combination of genetics, cell biology, biochemistry and microbiology techniques.
+I am interested in understanding the proteins involved in this bacterium’s stress responses at a molecular level using a combination of genetics, cell biology, molecular and microbiology techniques.

 Bonilla CY and Grossman AD.
 The primosomal protein DnaD inhibits cooperative DNA binding by the replication initiator DnaA in Bacillus subtilis (2012) Journal of Bacteriology 194(18) 5110-7 .